Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

-Following the reception of a FCN=All-1 fragment (the last fragment of a datagram), if all fragments have been received and if the RCS is NOT correct, the device shall transmit a Receiver-Abort fragment.
+Following the reception of a FCN=All-1 fragment (the last fragment of a datagram), if all fragments have been received and if the RCS is NOT correct, the device SHALL transmit a Receiver-Abort fragment.
 The retransmission timer is used by the SCHC gateway (the sender), the optimal value is very much application specific but here are some recommended default values.
 For classB end-devices, this timer trigger is a function of the periodicity of the classB ping slots.
-The recommended value is equal to 3 times the classB ping slot periodicity.
-For classC end-devices which are nearly constantly receiving, the recommended value is 30 seconds.
+The RECOMMENDED value is equal to 3 times the classB ping slot periodicity.
+For classC end-devices which are nearly constantly receiving, the RECOMMENDED value is 30 seconds.
 This means that the end-device shall try to transmit the ACK within 30 seconds  of the reception of each fragment.
 The inactivity timer is implemented by the end-device to flush the context in-case it receives nothing from the SCHC gateway over an extended period of time.
-The recommended value is 12 hours for both classB&C end-devices.
+The RECOMMENDED value is 12 hours for both classB&C end-devices.

 # Security considerations